biomedical-data-science/hsc_rhoa/README.md

 # RhoA role in HSC aging
 Repository hosting the source code developed for the paper *'Targeting RhoA activity rejuvenates aged hematopoietic stem cells by reducing nuclear stretching'*.

-The analyses from this part of the project relies on a colaboration between the Biomedical Data Science lab at ISGlobal, led by Paula Petrone, and the Stem Cell Aging at lab at IDIBELL led by Carolina Florian.
-Both centers are located in Barcelona, Spain.

 Here, we analize confocal microscopy images of Hematopoietic Stem Cells (HSCs) nuclei tainted with DAPI fluorescent marker.
 The raw data coming from a ZEISS microscope in `.czi` format is first pre-processed into `numpy`'s `.npz` format.
 Downstream analyses are carried on these files, which includes intensity by distance profiles and multidimensional analysis from extracted image features.
+The Jupyter Notebooks include all the necessary steps to replicate the analyses from the paper, along with the expected results.

+The analyses from this part of the project relies on a colaboration between the Biomedical Data Science lab at ISGlobal, led by Paula Petrone, and the Stem Cell Aging at lab at IDIBELL led by Carolina Florian.
+Both centers are located in Barcelona, Spain.

 ## Source code